ozturkhakki/CSE-348_TermProject/README.md

 # CSE-348_TermProject
 This is a project I have done for CSE-348 (Database Management Systems) course for my university education.

 The project takes example names for people, cities, districts, markets, etc. from CSV files under the directory csv_files and uses them to create and fill a random database.
-Afterwards, we use this random database to get the results required.
+Afterwards, the project uses this random database to get the results required.

+I have use php, html, javascript, css and ajax for this project.

 # Example Screenshot